tapilab/is-xhuang1994/README.md

 On this topic several papers are found that uses the same method: find and collect numeric features of each user, and feed the data to a classification algorithm.
 Highest classfication accuracy result have been reported is around 99%.
 Related papers:
-Who is Tweeting on Twitter: Human, Bot, or Cyborg?\n Detecting and Analyzing Automated Activity on Twitter\n Detecting Spammers on Twitter\n
+Who is Tweeting on Twitter: Human, Bot, or Cyborg?

+Detecting and Analyzing Automated Activity on Twitter

+Detecting Spammers on Twitter

-Uncovering Social Spammers: Social Honeypots + Machine Learning\n A Long-Term Study of Content Polluters on Twitter
+Uncovering Social Spammers: Social Honeypots + Machine Learning

+A Long-Term Study of Content Polluters on Twitter

 ## Data